The Four Pillars of an Effective Mosquito Management Program

 Heartworm Prevention and Dogs

-In addition to human cases of mosquito-borne disease, there is a growing concern for pet owners.
+In addition to human cases of mosquito-borne diseases, there is a growing concern for pet owners.
 Dirofilaria immitis, commonly referred to as heartworm, is a parasitic roundworm that infects a variety of mammals.
 Heartworm is found throughout the world and has been reported in all states in the U.S. The natural host is dogs.
 Infection in dogs can lead to heartworm disease and, if left untreated, severe physical damage and death may occur.
 Fortunately, for felines, most worms in cats don’t survive to the adult stage.
 Prevention is an option, for both dogs and cats, and should be discussed with your veterinarian.
 Although isolated human infections have been reported, heartworm is not currently recognized as a human health problem.
+Mosquito-borne diseases like Heartworm have been reported in all U.S. states.

 As an individual, if you’ve ever been driven inside by biting mosquitoes or have chased the pesky invaders around the bedroom in the middle of the night, you may consider 1 or 2 mosquitoes – too many.
-When mosquitoes become abundant and problematic, there becomes an even greater need for control efforts.
-Hurricanes, such as Harvey and Irma in 2017, have the ability to create vast areas of standing water that produce extreme mosquito populations and make the already difficult disaster relief efforts even harder and more dangerous.
-With or without a natural disaster, economic losses can be considerable for businesses or travel destinations that are considered uninhabitable or unsuitable due to unmanaged environments creating large populations of one of nature’s deadliest and least popular creatures – the mosquito.
+When mosquito populations increase, mosquito diseases pose even greater risks and , there becomes an even greater need for control efforts.
+Hurricanes have the ability to create vast areas of standing water that produce extreme mosquito populations and make the already difficult disaster relief efforts even harder and more dangerous.
+With or without a natural disaster, economic losses can be considerable for businesses or travel destinations that are considered uninhabitable or unsuitable.
+This is often due to unmanaged environments that allow for large populations of one of nature’s deadliest – the mosquito.
+The impact mosquito-transmitted diseases in the USA can have on our communities goes beyond itchy bites.
+We must continue to manage abundant mosquito populations to help protect public health from mosquito-borne diseases.

 1 Bhatt S, Gething PW, Brady OJ, Messina JP, Farlow AW, Moyes CL et.al.
 The global distribution and burden of dengue.
 Nature;496:504-507.